American historic carpentry: Palisade construction

-Palisade construction is similar in concept to vertical plank wall construction.

 Vertical Plank wall

 Another concept in vertical plank construction is the wooden stave silo: A collection of staves (planks) carefully fitted and ringed with iron bands to resist the load.

 Vertical plank wall buildings are sometimes also called plank houses.
-In Australia houses with vertical plank walls are called slab huts and the technique is similar to the American counterpart except in America these buildings may be two stories.

 Some plank-wall houses or creole cottages in the New Orleans area are called bargeboard or flatboat board houses because the vertical planks used to build the walls were reused planks from barges (flatboats) floated down the Mississippi River loaded with cargo and then broken up and the lumber sold.
 (Note the possibility of confusion with the different carpentry element called a bargeboard).

 Stacked plank and stacked board construction

 Another carpentry method which is sometimes called plank wall, board wall, plank-on-plank, horizontal plank frame is the stacking of horizontal planks or boards to form a wall of solid lumber.
 Sometimes the planks were staggered or spaced apart to form keys for a coat of plaster.
-This method was recommended by Orson Squire Fowler for octagon houses in his book The Octagon House: A Home for All in 1848.
+This method is recommended by Orson Squire Fowler for octagon houses in his book The Octagon House: A Home for All in 1848.
 Fowler mentions he had seen this wall type being built in central New York state while traveling in 1842.

-Box houses
+Box house

 In Texas and some other areas box houses are known as box and strip houses; the strips are the battens.